 This was surprising to me.
-I had never used flashcards as a teacher, thinking the practice was too old school, too random, too decontextualized, and not hearing based.
+I had never used flashcards as a teacher, thinking the practice was too old school, too random, too decontextualized, and not hearing-based.
 Even though I have used flashcards myself to learn specialized vocabulary quickly for medical mission trips in Mexico and Guatemala, I had never considered using them with my students.
-But after investigating what Paul Nation had to say and discussing flashcards with other teachers, I decided to assign flashcards to my Latin students in the second semester this year.
+But after investigating what Paul Nation and Eric Herman had to say, and discussing flashcards with respected colleagues, I decided to assign flashcards to my beginning Latin students in the second semester this year.
 And it helped.
 Beginning students were able to read and discuss books in Latin at a higher level than I would have thought.

 Here is a document that has most of this information on a single sheet of paper for quick reference.

-This is a sample set of vocabulary that we used to pre-teach vocabulary to students that arrived at the semester in a level 1A Latin class.
-It went very well.
-This was pre-teaching so that they could follow as we read and discussed the book in Latin in class.
+This is a sample set of vocabulary that we used to pre-teach vocabulary to students that arrived at the semester in a level 1A upper elementary Latin class.
+It went well.
+The flashcard vocabulary was pre-teaching before each chapter so that students could follow as we read and discussed the book in Latin in class.
 The real acquisition came as they were reading and re-reading the book.

-This is what I’ve learned and what I’ve learned about flashcards and what I sent to students and parents:
+This is what I’ve learned about flashcards and what I sent to my students and their parents:

-Using flashcards to help learn certain vocabulary items has been shown to be an effective tool.* Flashcards are particularly useful for beginners learning high-frequency vocabulary.
+Using flashcards to help learn certain vocabulary items has been shown to be an effective tool.* Flashcards can be useful for beginners learning high-frequency vocabulary.
 They can support or replace learning with gestures (classical TPR).
+Flashcards won’t make students fluent, but they can give a boost and help them to recognize words while they are reading — and extensive reading leads to fluency.

-Using physical paper flashcards can be more flexible, more focused, and more convenient than online apps.
-Some of my students have had success creating word decks with apps like Quizlet, but paper flashcards are more effective.
-When it comes to reading, students read faster and remember twice and much with paper vs digital.
+Using physical paper flashcards can be more flexible, more focused, and more convenient than screens or online apps.
+Some of my students have had success creating word decks of upcoming vocabulary with apps like Quizlet, but paper flashcards are more effective.
+Students read faster, understand more and remember twice and much with paper vs digital.

 Write the second language (L2) word on one side, and your first language (L1) word on the other side.